zarusz/SlimCluster/docs/intro.md

 All node state machines eventually end up in the same state across leader and follower nodes.

 Leader is the one that decides up to what log index should be applied against the state machine.
-A log at index `N` is applied onto the state machine if the log at index `N` (and all before it) hve been replicated by the leader to a majority of nodes in the cluster.
+A log at index `N` is applied onto the state machine if the log at index `N` (and all before it) have been replicated by the leader to a majority of nodes in the cluster.

 The state machine represents your custom domain problem that, and works with the custom logs (commands) that are relevant for the state machine.
 For example if we are building a distributed counter, then the state machine is able to handle IncrementCounterCommand, DecrementCounterCommand, etc. The evaluation of each command, causes the counter increments, decrements.